+The notion of the Kirkpatrick evaluation model as urban myth is perhaps a mental stretch, so ingrained is many people’s belief in it, but allow me to elaborate.
 Every now and then, a foolish notion takes such a firm grip on the public consciousness that no amount of hard evidence to the contrary can persuade its believers to put aside their convictions and embrace what is frequently an unpalatable or less interesting truth.
 Some such notions emanate from the ‘supernatural’ school and demand high levels of blind faith from their adherents.
 The absence of anything remotely evidential in the stories that surround faith-based urban myths presents no problem to their originators who, through their powers of persuasion and the vulnerabilities of their audience, succeed in recruiting armies of supporters to their cause.
-The uneventful passing once more of Harold Camping’s revised deadline for the end of the world on 21st October is unlikely to persuade his followers that The End Times is a put-up job any more than readers of horoscopes will cancel their subscriptions just because none of the foretold events actually happen.
-Faith like bindweed once established, is tough to kill.
+The uneventful passing once more of Harold Camping’s revised deadline for the end of the world on 21st October 2011 was unlikely to persuade his followers that The End Times is a put-up job any more than readers of horoscopes will cancel their subscriptions just because none of the foretold events actually happen.
+Faith is like bindweed – once established, tough to kill.

 Sometimes the zeitgeist is seized by a story, the source of which is a real event with real facts but for which the offered explanations are deemed unsatisfactory.
 Unlike the supernaturalists, conspiracy theorists flaunt their carefully selected, redacted and presented facts to create a compelling but not quite conclusive case in which any loose ends or apparent contradictions can be attributed to unseen malign forces.
 The power of the conspiracy theory lies in its gritty faux-realism wedded to an underlying mistrust of the agencies and institutions that control our lives.
 Even though we kind of know that Governments like all organisations are populated by well-intentioned but flawed human beings who are no more capable of hitting a deadline, managing a budget or keeping a secret than the rest of us, our collective paranoia compels us to believe that ‘They’ are capable of intricate conspiracies designed to hide from us the ‘real’ truth about UFOs, JFK’s assassination, Climate Change and the like.